Author: dangreen.com

 πŸ‘₯ Population & Demographics

-As of the 2020 census, the population of Winchendon was approximately 10,300.
-The town has a diverse population with the majority being White, followed by Hispanic, African American, Asian, and other races.
-The median age in the town is around 40 years.
+As of the 2010 census, Richford had a population of approximately 2,308 residents.
+The town’s population is predominantly White, with small percentages of African American, Native American, Asian, and other races.
+The median age in Richford is around 40 years.

 πŸ›οΈ History